MV Aurora (1955): History

-Launch and passenger service
+Passenger service

-Aurora was launched as Wappen von Hamburg for HADAG at Blohm & Voss, intended to be used for day-long cruises from Hamburg to Helgoland.
+Aurora entered service in 1955 as Wappen von Hamburg for HADAG at Blohm & Voss, intended to be used for day-long cruises from Hamburg to Heligoland.
 Her maiden cruise in the North Sea carried a full complement of 1,600 passengers.

 Passengers were seated in salons and cafeterias on three decks, and enjoyed the view from galleries and sun decks.
 In the 1950s through -70s, this trip was a popular getaway, especially on weekends.
 Private cars were still not the norm, and a mini-cruise provided a change of scenery in comfort.

-Furthermore, visits to the Island of Helgoland were not possible before 1955.
+Furthermore, visits to the Island of Heligoland were not possible before 1955.
 Until 1952, the island had been under UK administration and was used as a Royal Air Force and Royal Navy bombing target, completely devastating the infrastructure.
 Especially in the first years after starting to open for tourism again, many people were eager to see and visit the island for themselves that had been closed off for 20 years.

-Her cruising speed of 17.5 kn meant that the 90 nmi trip from Hamburg to Helgoland would take 5 hours.
+Her cruising speed of 17.5 kn meant that the 90 nmi trip from Hamburg to Heligoland would take 5 hours.
 This made day trips from Hamburg less than practical, because visitors would only have maybe two or three hours on the island.
 Most guests would take the train from Hamburg to Cuxhaven and only take the ship for the 36 nmi from that port to the island.
 Still, the schedule presented a challenge.

 Therefore, Wappen von Hamburg was replaced after only seven years of service by a second ship of the same name.
-Her replacement launched in 1962 made 21.5 kn, meaning that day trippers now could spend up to two hours more on the island holding the same departure times.
+Her replacement in 1962 made 21.5 kn, meaning that day trippers now could spend up to two hours more on the island holding the same departure times.

 In 1960, Wappen Von Hamburg(1955) was sold to the Greek Nomikos Line.
 She was renamed Delos and refitted as one of the first luxury Aegean cruise ships, with the addition of a swimming pool and air conditioning in all cabins.

 In 1967, the ship was sold to the Alaska Cruise Line (Westtours) of Vancouver and renamed to Polar Star for expedition cruises in Alaskan waters, then in 1970 resold to West Cruise Lines of Panama and renamed to Pacific Star and then Polar Star for expedition cruises in the South Atlantic.
 In 1972 Donald L. Ferguson bought her, renamed her Xanadu, and added antiques to her luxury fittings.